firmai/atspy/README.md

 ## Citations

-If you use alibi-detect in your research, please consider citing it.
+If you use AtsPy in your research, please consider citing it.

 BibTeX entry: